apache/ignite-3/modules/configuration/README.md

 childCfg.changeStr("newStr2").get();
 ```

-Example of changing the type of polymorphic configuration:
+Example of changing the type of a polymorphic configuration:

 ```java
 ParentConfiguration parentCfg = ...;